sciabarrado/porting-spring-angular/tutorial.md

     contextPath: /
 ```

-In this way, the backend will serve requests on the root level while App Platforl will add the `/api` prefix, allowing the front-end to invoke the api in the same way it invoked them when doing local development.
+In this way, the backend service will serve requests on its root level, while App Platform will add the `/api` prefix, allowing the frontend to invoke the api in the same way it invoked them when doing local development.
+And everything will work in production.

 ## Step 4: build the docker image

-Front-end was relatively easy to build, because App Platform build packs supports directly Javascript application.
+Front-end was relatively easy to build, because App Platform buildpack supports directly Javascript application.
 However, App Platform currently supports Java application only using user-provided custom Dockerfiles.
-Hence we had to write one, changing the existing one.
+Hence we had to write one.

 Unfortnately, the provided Dockerfile assumes you have already built the [jar file](https://docs.oracle.com/javase/tutorial/deployment/jar/basicsindex.html) of your application, that is the executable format of a java application.

-So you have two options: one is to build and save your jar in your git repository, and another is that you build you jar with Docker.
+So we have two options: one is to build and save our jar in the repository, and another is that you build the jar with Docker.

-Since adding binary files in source repositories is not a recommended practice, we go for the longer route of building our app jar using a [Docker multistage build](https://docs.docker.com/develop/develop-images/multistage-build/).
+Since adding binary files in source repositories is definitely not a recommended practice, we go for the longer route of building our app jar using a [Docker multistage build](https://docs.docker.com/develop/develop-images/multistage-build/).

-Before we go on discussing the Dockerfile, we note that the source repository includes the `mvnw` script that helps bootstrapping Maven that in turns builds our application.
-However, for some reasons, it was missing a couple of required files used by this tool, so we had to add manually the following files:
+*NOTE* Before we go on discussing the Dockerfile, we note that the source repository includes the `mvnw` script that  bootstraps Maven to build our application.
+However, for some reasons, a couple of  required files are missing, so we had to add manually the following files:

 - [backend/.mvn/wrapper/MavenWrapperDownload.java](https://raw.githubusercontent.com/sciabarrado/SpringBoot-Angular7-Online-Shopping-Store/main/backend/.mvn/wrapper/MavenWrapperDownloader.java)
 - [backend/.mvn/wrapper/maven-wrappers.properties](https://raw.githubusercontent.com/sciabarrado/SpringBoot-Angular7-Online-Shopping-Store/main/backend/.mvn/wrapper/maven-wrappers.properties)

-So you may want to add them manually to the repository to support the multistage build that we are going to explore.
+If you are going to repeat the steps of this tutorila, you may want to add them manually.

-In the following sections we describe the `Dockerfile` that will replace the existing `backend/Dockerfile` in our original application, using a multistage build.
+Now, let's describe our the `backend/Dockerfile` for App Platform.
+It will replace the existing `backend/Dockerfile` in our original application, using a multistage build.

 A multistage build in Docker is a Dockerfile that creates multiple containers.
-Typically some containers are created as a build-only environment, then the artififacts are extracted by other containers that collects the results and prepare the final image to be run.
+Typically some containers are created as a build-only environment, then the produced artifacts are copied in other containers to build the final image to be run.

 This is the code of the first part of the `backend/Dockerfile`: